1. Network connectivity in ADHD¶

 -

 1.6.1.
-Reduced deactivability of the Default Mode Network (DMN)¶
+Reduced deactivation capability of the Default Mode Network (DMN)¶

 FMRI studies of the DMN show dysfunction of the DMN in both children and adults with ADHD.
-ADHD impairs the ability to quickly shut down the DMN and “turn on” the task-positive networks.
-As a result, ADHD sufferers persist longer in a particular mental state.
-To end the persistence, a stronger sensory stimulus is needed.
-This inability to deactivate or turn off the DMN is exacerbated by more cognitively demanding tasks.
+ADHD impairs the ability to quickly turn off the DMN and “turn on” the task-positive networks.
+Consequences are that people with ADHD remain in a certain mental state for longer.
+In order to end the persistence, a stronger sensory stimulus is required.
+This inability to deactivate or switch off the DMN is exacerbated by more cognitively demanding tasks.

-The deactivability of the DMN in ADHD could be increased by high rewards (which we understand to cause intrinsic interest) such that it was equivalent to the deactivability in unaffected individuals.
+The deactivability of the DMN in ADHD could be increased by high rewards (which we understand to cause intrinsic interest) in such a way that it corresponded to the deactivability in non-affected individuals.
 MPH showed the same effect.

 1.6.2.
 Increased connectivity of the Default Mode Network (DMN)¶